New Cat Product Checklist for Every Life Stage

 Kitten

-For this young stage, the focus is on exposing your kitten to new things, helping her grow mentally and physically, and encouraging good behaviors.
-Below is an assortment of cat supplies to help your kitten develop into a healthy, happy adult cat.
+For this young stage, the focus is on exposing your kitten to new things, helping them grow mentally and physically, and encouraging good behaviors.

-• Hunting Toys – Wands, lasers and other toys can be chased and hunted down, which can help provide kittens with mental stimulation and exercise.
+• Hunting toys: Wands, lasers and other toys can be chased and hunted down, which can help provide kittens with mental stimulation and exercise.

-• Flea and Tick Control – Talk to your vet to find out which type of product is best for your kitten.
+• Flea and tick control: Talk to your vet to find out which type of product is best for your kitten.

-• Grooming Supplies – Be sure to maintain your kitten’s coat.
+• Grooming supplies: Be sure to maintain your kitten’s coat.
 Essential must-haves include a brush (Dr. Mitchell recommends daily brushings) and nail trimmers (for weekly trimmings).

-• Nail Caps – These are great to use if furniture scratching is a problem (trimming your kitten’s nails also will help).
+• Nail caps: These are great to use if furniture scratching is a problem (trimming your kitten’s nails also will help).

-• Stain and Odor Remover – These are formulated specifically to clean up pet messes, which might happen while your kitten is learning to use the litter box.
+• Stain and odor remover: These are formulated specifically to clean up pet messes, which might happen while your kitten is learning to use the litter box.

 “To keep kittens happy and healthy I recommend keeping them as indoor-only pets,” Dr. Mitchell says.
 “It is much safer and with some creativity, they can still live very enriched lives.”